 (iii) the amount to be applied from the reserve account.

-25. Fees and charges information
+25. Revenue from fees and charges, estimate of required

 In relation to fees and charges imposed under the Act or any other written law, the annual budget is to include an estimate of the total revenue from the fees or charges from each program.

-26. Discount, incentive, concession, waiver and write-off information
+26. Discounts for early payment etc., information about required

 (1) The annual budget is to include for each discount or other incentive proposed to be granted for early payment of any money and in respect of each waiver or concession proposed in relation to any money —